How We Compare

 May not be the right fit

-- Teams that need to hand off a full project to an outside team and receive a finished deliverable
+- Teams that want to hand off a full project and manage the relationship at the deliverable level

 - Teams hiring primarily for non-engineering roles like support, design, content, or operations